-Eliminating the most neglected tropical diseases
+Fighting neglected tropical diseases

-Thanks to this alliance, over 175,000 people with sleeping sickness have received treatment (2).
-Current treatments are, however, often poorly tolerated and require several intravenous infusions, Sanofi, in partnership with the Drugs for Neglected Diseases initiative (DNDi), is working to develop a promising new oral treatment for sleeping sickness.
+Thanks to this partnership with the WHO, over 175,000 patients with sleeping sickness have received treatment; 27 million people have been screened (2).
+However, one of the main treatments requiring several intravenous infusions, Sanofi, in partnership with the Drugs for Neglected Diseases initiative (DNDi), is developing a new oral treatment for sleeping sickness.
 All these initiatives aim to eliminate the disease by 2020 (3).